ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 ### Cancellation via explicit job

-Let us put our knowledge about contexts, children and jobs together.
-Assume that our application has an object with a lifecycle, but that object is not a coroutine.
-For example, we are writing an Android application and launch various coroutines in the context of an Android activity to perform asynchronous operations to fetch and update data, do animations, etc. All of these coroutines must be cancelled when activity is destroyed to avoid memory leaks.

-We can manage a lifecycle of our coroutines by creating an instance of [Job] that is tied to the lifecycle of our activity.
-A job instance is created using [`Job()`][Job] factory function as the following example shows.
-We need to make sure that all the coroutines are started with this job in their context and then a single invocation of [Job.cancel] terminates them all.
+In applications, objects with lifecycles launch coroutines performing asynch operations.
+The coroutines must be cancelled on object destruction, else memory leaks.
+Creat a parent [Job] tied to the objects lifecycle, and create new jobs with [`Job()`][Job] factory function with the parents context.
+Call the parent's [Job.cancel] to terminate the children.

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {